BGI-Qingdao/stlfr2supernova_pipeline/README.md

     - Supernova Assembler
     - SOAPFilter ( optional )
 - Limitations
-    - What Supernova Assmebler can't do, we also can't .
+    - We can only do what Supernova can do.
 - Resources
-    - There are two step that may cause huge memory cost:
+    - There are two steps that might cause huge memory cost:
         - step_0_split_barode.sh . this cost depends on your raw reads.
         - step_3_run_supernova.sh. this cost can be limited by MEMORY ( in profile ).
-    - Only step_3_run_supernova.sh suport multi-threads ( by Supernova ).
+    - Only step_3_run_supernova.sh suports multi-threads ( by Supernova ).

 ## <a name=ref>Reference</a>